gefyrahq/gefyra/README.md

 #### Before the bridge operation
 Think of a provisioned Kubernetes cluster running some workload.
 There is an Ingress, Kubernetes Services and Pods running containers.
-Some of them use the "sidecar" pattern.
+Some of them use the _sidecar_ (https://medium.com/nerd-for-tech/microservice-design-pattern-sidecar-sidekick-pattern-dbcea9bed783) pattern.

 <p align="center">
   <img src="docs/static/img/gefyra-process-step-1.png" alt="Gefyra development workflow_step1"/>